 Help with important decisions

 If you are turning 16, you may need to start making some important decisions.

 You can attend a free Financial Information Service (FIS) seminar.
 They can help younger people who want to know about how they can save for their future.

 Talk to a FIS Officer

 You can phone 132 300 and ask to speak to a FIS officer.
 If possible, your questions will be answered over the phone.
 If there are complex issues to be discussed, the FIS officer may offer to arrange an appointment for you.

 When you turn 16, you can also register for the Australian Organ Donor Register.

 If you’re aged 15 years, you can apply for your own Medicare card.
 Visit your local service centre to complete a Medicare Copy/Transfer Application form.
 You’ll need to provide identification, such as a student card or birth certificate, as well as details about the card you are transferring from.

-For young people aged between 12 and 17, the Medicare Teen Dental Plan helps cover the costs of an annual dental check.
+For young people aged between 12 and 17, the Child Dental Benefits Schedule helps cover the costs of an annual dental check.